 Examples of Communication Elements

-Ela requested her husband deposit $100 for the electricity bill while talking to her husband on a smartphone.
+Emu requested her husband deposit $100 for the electricity bill while talking to her husband on a smartphone.
 At the same time, her son watched a cartoon video on Television with the volume on high.
 Therefore, her husband could not understand exactly how much he needed to pay for the electricity bill.
 So, she repeated the exact words to confirm him.
-Consequently, her husband asked about the due date of paying the electricity bill, and she replied that today was the last date to pay the electricity bill without penalty.
+Consequently, her husband asked about the due date for paying the electricity bill, and she replied that today was the last date to pay the electricity bill without penalty.
 In the meantime, she showed her angry face to her son to reduce the TV volume.
 Instantly, her son reduced the volume.

 Based on the example, the context is the social context.
-Ela is the sender and encoder at the same time receiver and decoder.
+Emu is the sender and encoder at the same time receiver and decoder.
 Similarly, her husband is also a sender and encoder at the same time receiver and decoder.
 Turning the thought into a message is the act of encoding.
 In contrast, transferring the message into view is the process of decoding.
 The smartphone is the medium or channel of the communication process, and TV volume is the environmental noise that bars the communication process.

 1. Context in Communication

 Context refers to the environment of communication in which the interaction happens or takes place.
-Communication context is the prime element of every communication process that controls the communication process among senders and receivers.
+Communication context is the circumstance and prime element of every communication process that controls the communication process among senders and receivers.
 The most common five communication contexts are intrapersonal, interpersonal, group, public, and mass communication settings.
 Additionally, this context may be physical, historical, psychological, social, chronological, or cultural.
 For example, you may feel comfortable sharing your personal information with close friends rather than colleagues, and you will not speak to an unknown person as you talk to your wife.
 So, the context of communication sets the environment of the communication process.

 Types of Communication Context